Mahishasuramardhini

 Mardhini Orissa

 Shiva, Vishnu and other gods presented Durga with their respective powers to overcome Mahishasura.
-In this image, she is shown holding Vishnu’s attributes Chakra and Shanka (Wheel and conch shell) and Shiva’s attributes Trishul (Trident).Mardhini Orissa Back Buffalo’s head is seen in the front and the goddess is about to plunge Trishul into the Mahisha’s chest.
+In this image, she is holding Vishnu’s attributes, Chakra and Shanka (a wheel and conch shell) and Shiva’s attribute, a Trishul (Trident).
+Buffalo’s head is in the front, and the goddess is about to plunge Trishul into the Mahisha’s chest.
 Mahisha has a sword drawn in his right hand.
-The goddess is resting her right leg on buffalo’s body and the left leg on her vahana, lion.
+The goddess is resting her right leg on the buffalo’s body and her left leg on her vahana, the lion.

-Similar figures are published in Change and Continuity: Folk and Tribal Art of India, Lowe Art Museum (page 129, figure 302) and Art of Indian Subcontinent from Los Angeles collection, Davidson, 1968 (page 64, figure 86).
+Similar figures are published in Change and Continuity: Folk and Tribal Art of India, Lowe Art Museum (page 129, figure 302) and Art of Indian Subcontinent from the Los Angeles collection, Davidson, 1968 (page 64, figure 86).

 Jay Durga from SA